voteflux/digipol/README.md

 The DigiPol Voting App (temporary name for now) will allow Australian Voters to be able to vote on current _issues_ and _bills_ within the political landscape.

-- **Bills** will be the legislation proposals out forth in Parliament, worded as is.
+- **Bills** will be the legislation proposals put forth in Parliament, worded as is.
 - **Issues** will be generated according to public interest and contemporary topics as they arise.

 It will collate voting results and show users the results of their electorates voting on bills.
 It will allow them to send an automatically generated email to their elected representative, as well as post the results out onto various social media.